 There may be no pushing, shoving or stealing lunch money – and that’s why so many don’t think of this type of manipulation as bullying.

-That’s one of the reasons Stop Cyberbullying Day, which falls on the third Friday of June, was created in 2013.
+That’s one of the reasons Stop Cyberbullying Day, which falls on the third Friday of June, was created in 2012.
 It was invented and launched by the Cybersmile Foundation – which touts being the first and only foundation committed entirely to tackling cyberbullying and online hate campaigns – to raise awareness for this issue.

 A closer look at the problem

-Today, June 20, 2014, marks the second annual Stop Cyberbullying Day.
-Its mission is to address the root problem of cyberbullying by changing online behavior and encouraging positivity.
+These campaigns, and others like them, aim to address the root problem of cyberbullying by changing online behavior and encouraging positivity.
 And there are strong signs it’s needed.

 According to stopbullying.gov, cyberbullying has become a huge problem for kids and teens because it’s easier for the bully to anonymously get away with the behavior.
 That also makes it harder for the victim to get away from the behavior.
 One recentstudy found that cyberbullying is on the rise for middle and high school-aged kids.